Pomax/are-we-flying/docs/index.md

 ## The browser code

-In order for the browser to be able to "do something", we'll reuse the `index.html` we made earlier, but let's update our `setup.js`:
+In order for the browser to be able to "do something", we'll use the same `index.html` we made earlier, but let's update our `setup.js`:

 ```js
 import { createBrowserClient } from "./socketless.js";